flatiron/resourceful/README.md

 });
 ```

+### put()
+`put` is typically used to represent operations that update or modify the database without creating new resources.
+However, it is acceptable to alias the 'save' method and allow for the creation of new resources.

 Because the engines api was written with couchdb in mind, 'doc' should include an appropriate http status under `doc.status`.

-`save` can be implemented using a combination of 'head', 'put' and 'post', as in the case of the couchdb engine.
-However, in the memory engine case `put` is an alias to `save` and `update` is implemented separately.
-See below: **head**, **put** and **update**.

-##### Engine.prototype.put
+The expected status is '201'.
+See below: **post**.
 This pattern should be followed across all engines:

 ```js
 engine.put('key', value, function (err, doc) {